tofsjonas/react-bootstrap-hooks-alert/README.md

 }
 ```

-If you wish to alter it, the simplest way would be to **not** `import 'react-bootstrap-hooks-alert/dist/Alert.css'` and create your own css.
+If you wish to alter it, the simplest way would be to **not** `import 'react-bootstrap-hooks-alert/dist/Alert.css'` and instead use your own css.

+You can pass `className` as a prop if you wish to change it from "alert-outlet"

 ### Custom message